 To add a new TileSet, click on the "Tile Set" property and select "New TileSet".

-When you do this, the "TileSet" panel will open at the bottom of the editor window:
+Click on the TileSet property, and the "TileSet" panel will open at the bottom of the editor window:

 First, you need to add the texture(s) that you'll use for the tiles.
 Click the